Aurora Energy (New Zealand): Investment and revenue proposal 2021–24

 In November 2019, Aurora commenced a consultation with the community about proposed investment for the period 2021 to 2024 and the likely impacts on lines charges.
 This consultation was part of preparations for an application to the Commerce Commission for a customised price-path that was to be submitted in June 2020.

 The consultation documents indicated an investment programme of $400 million over three years to replace ageing electricity infrastructure in Queenstown, Central Otago and Dunedin, along with indicative price rises for its customers of up to $500 per annum.
 In one reaction to this announcement, the Mayor of Queenstown-Lakes, Jim Boult, criticised the Dunedin City Council, as owner of Aurora, for taking high dividends that should have been spent on maintenance of the network.
 The Member of Parliament for Dunedin South, Clare Curran, criticised Aurora for years of under-investment.

 In a response to an indicative increase of 23% in Aurora's line charges for Central Otago, members of the Queenstown-Lakes District Council and the Vincent Community Board claimed that the price increases were a direct result of on-going under-investment and the skimming of excessive dividends by Dunedin City Council.
 Russell Garbutt claimed that Dunedin City Council had required Aurora to borrow millions of dollars so it could pay dividends to help fund the building of Forsyth Barr Stadium.
 He called for the Dunedin City Council to repay excessive dividends that it had drawn from Aurora over many years.
 His claim was supported by University of Otago Associate Professor Mike Sam. who criticised the Dunedin City Council for funding the stadium from dividends from Aurora (thereby passing on the costs of the stadium to future electricity consumers), when the council had told the public that the stadium wasn't going to cost them anything.

 In June 2020, Aurora applied to the Commerce Commission for a customised price-quality path (CPP).
 Their CPP proposal included an expenditure forecast of $383 million over the next 3 year period ($609 million over five years), to replace end-of-life equipment and improve safety and reliability.
 Following the issue of a draft decision and a period of community consultation and submissions, in March 2021 the Commerce Commission announced their final decision on the CPP proposal.
 The final decision allows Aurora to recover up to $563 million over five years ($46 million less than what Aurora's had originally proposed).
-The decision will result in significant increases in electricity line charges through until 2026, with the largest increases in Central Otago and Wanaka.
+The decision will result in significant increases in electricity line charges through until 2026, with the largest increases in Central Otago and Wānaka.
 Increases in Aurora's total revenue will be capped at approximately 10% per annum.